-According to research, four out of five children are cared for by a grandparent on a regular basis, one in four grandparents in the UK look after their grandchildren while the parents go out to work and 60 per cent of childcare provision is by grandparents, saving the economy around £4 billion a year.
+According to research, four out of five children are cared for by a grandparent on a regular basis, one in four grandparents in the UK look after their grandchildren while the parents go out to work and 60% of childcare provision is by grandparents, saving the economy around £4 billion a year.

 Many of these grandchildren are of pre-school age; many are children of one-parent families.
 All-day nursery care can easily cost £2,000 a term.
 Financial realities mean that many, perhaps most, young mothers have to go out to work.
 In the virtual absence of affordable nurseries and of creches at the workplace, asking the grandmother to look after the child or children is often the only option.
 And many grandparents feel they, too, have no option but to offer to do the childcare, full or part time.